-Fig. 21.5 The simplest possible decomposition of a torus into a single plaquette with three edges and two trivalent vertices.
+Fig. 25.5 The simplest possible decomposition of a torus into a single plaquette with three edges and two trivalent vertices.
 Here the dotted lines are periodic boundary conditions on the torus.
 The edges are labeled with particle types.
 The vertex conditions require abc = I and $a^{-1}b^{-1}c^{-1} = I$.

-Fig. 21.6 The simplest possible decomposition of a torus into a single plaquette with three edges and two trivalent vertices.
+Fig. 25.6 The simplest possible decomposition of a torus into a single plaquette with three edges and two trivalent vertices.
 Here the dotted lines are periodic boundary conditions on the torus.
 The edges are labeled with particle types.
-The vertex conditions require abc = I and $a^{-1}b^{-1}c^{-1} = I$.
-21.1 Ground State Degeneracy in the General Nonabelian Case 229 Now let us think about the plaquette operator.
-In this lattice three is only a single Use Burnsides lemma (otherwsie known as the lemma not by Burnsides) More Generalizing The Toric Code: Loop Gases and String Nets 22 The general ideas presented with the toric code can be further generalized topologically ordered phases of matter.
+The vertex conditions require abc = I and $a^{-1}b^{-1}c^{-1} = I$. and in particlular a and b must commute.

+Now let us think about the plaquette operator.
+In this lattice three is only a single Use Burnsides lemma (otherwsie known as the lemma not by Burnsides) More Generalizing The Toric Code: Loop Gases and String Nets 26 Medium Material

+The general ideas presented with the toric code can be further generalized topologically ordered phases of matter.
 They key generalizations were made by Levin and Wen.
-Also we will discuss in some of the language of the work of Freedman et al. And for the doubled fibonacci model, Fidkowski et al. A key idea is that the underlying lattice is not very crucial to the details of the toric code.
+Also we will discuss in some of the language of the work of Freedman et al. And for the doubled Fibonacci model, Fidkowski et al. A key idea is that the underlying lattice is not very crucial to the details of the toric code.
 Indeed, we can write the toric code on any lattice structure and even on an irregular lattice, so it is often useful to dispense with the lattice altogether.
 This simplifies a lot of the thinking and allows us to generalize the model fairly simply.
 In fact it will allow us to manipulate our loop gas using the same sort of diagrammatic algebra we have been using all along!
 If we want to put the model back on a lattice at the end of the day, we can do this (we show an example in the double semion model) although it can start to look a bit more ugly.

-22.1 Toric Code Loop Gas We start by abstracting the toric code to simply a gas of fluctuating non-intersecting loops - no longer paying attention to a lattice.
-An example of a loop gas configuration is shown in Fig. 22.1 Note, since this is in 2d, there are no over and under crossings - we can think about this picture as being some sort of world-lines for particles in 1+1d.
-We can write the toric code wavefunction in the form of $$|\psi\rangle = \sum{\substack{\text{all loop configs that can be} \\ \text{obtained from a reference} \\ \text{loop config}}} |\text{loop config}\rangle$$ (22.1) Where the types of "moves" one can make are similar to the diagrammatic moves we have been discussing for world lines in 2+1 d previously.
+26.1 Toric Code Loop Gas We start by abstracting the toric code to simply a gas of fluctuating non-intersecting loops - no longer paying attention to a lattice.
+An example of a loop gas configuration is shown in Fig. 26.1 Note, since this is in 2d, there are no over and under crossings - we can think about this picture as being some sort of world-lines for particles in 1+1d.
+We can write the toric code wavefunction in the form of

+Where the types of "moves" one can make are similar to the diagrammatic moves we have been discussing for world lines in 2+1 d previously.